aidstack/.github/profile/README.md

 ## Methods

 Documentation, templates, and frameworks to improve software maturity in the humanitarian sector.
-_Guides and patterns that help organizations build and maintain better tech, even with limited resources._
+Guides, courses and patterns that help organizations build and maintain better tech, even with limited resources.

 ## Commitment